-The UTS committee structure ensures the governance and operation of the university is managed effectively with decisions made in a thorough, consultative, consistent and transparent way within delegations.
+The UTS committee structure ensures the university is managed effectively with decisions made in a thorough, consultative, consistent and transparent way within delegations.
 Committees operate in line with approved terms of reference.

 UTS committee structure (PDF)

 UTS Council is the university's governing body.
 Council's powers and functions include the control and management of the university's affairs and concerns.
 Its membership is made up of official, appointed and elected members.
 Council may act in all matters in a manner that best promotes UTS's objectives and interests.

 Committees of Council

 Council's committees are focused and skills-based bodies with the necessary technical expertise to deal with matters efficiently and effectively, and promote discussion at Council meetings of the relevant strategic issues.

 Academic Board is the principal advisory body to UTS Council on academic matters.
 It is concerned with policy development as it relates to the university's academic programs in education, scholarship, research and community service.
 It may refer policy recommendations to Council and discuss matters referred to it by Council.

 Academic Board provides a forum for the discussion and debate of UTS's academic directions as well as the quality of its academic programs.
 Academic direction of Academic Board is aligned with and reflects the strategic direction of UTS.